XB15/MicroProto-Server/README.md

-# PR-Server
+# MicroProto-Server
-Repository for the XB15-PR Server Software
+Repository for the XB15-MicroProto Server Software